Luhmeiy/Habits/README.md

 ## 🛠️ Functionalities

-- Add and remove tasks
+- Add and remove habits
-- Keep track of your tasks
+- Keep track of your habits
 - Login with Google
 - Beautiful layout
 - Works on mobile and web